 The "odd" case was understood a few decades before Langlands-but before the Langlands Program it was just a mathematical curiosity.
 The investigations of the "even" case succeeded only very recently.
-We examine another approach to these two cases in Remark 18.
-See also Remark 30, and the section on p.
-62.
+We examine another approach to these two cases in Remark 24 on p.
+38. See also Remark 36 on p.
+58, and the section on p.
+72.

-Remark 13: In the outline above, we needed to cheat to circumvent certain delicate points.
+Remark 19: In the outline above, we needed to cheat to circumvent certain delicate points.
 Note that the graph above, on p.
-23, plots not the function F(t), but its antiderivative $F^{(-1)}(t)$ .
-(Same for plots of Remark 12.)
+33, plots not the function F(t), but its antiderivative $F^{(-1)}(t)$ .
+(Same for plots of Remark 18 on p.
+35.)

 The reason for this is that, in a naive sense, the function F(t) has no value anywhere: the Fourier series defining F(t) diverges for every value of t.
 In particular, the graph of F(t) itself does not make a lot of sense.
 However, the antiderivative of F(t) has "a much milder" Fourier series; and it has an honestly defined graph.
-(Note how this is similar to the relation of "white noise" and "Brownian motion"-see Remark 26 on p.
-37.)
+(Note how this is similar to the relation of "white noise" and "Brownian motion"-see Remark 32 on p.
+47.)